henryw374/tempo/README.md

 developers who need to include some date-time capability.

 This means for example that custom formatting and parsing are not in this library, since there is no common functionality for that between java.time and js/Temporal.
+(But might be [in the future](https://github.com/js-temporal/proposal-temporal-v2/issues/2))

 It is expected that in future, a version of Tick could be built on top of `tempo` - probably as a separate Tick-lite dependency.